-74. Voting in the Senate
+80. Voting in the Senate

-- (1) Except on a matter affecting counties, any question proposed for decision in the Senate shall be decided by a majority of the Senators present and voting. - (2) In ascertaining the results on a question under paragraph (1), the Speaker shall, in the first instance, collect the voices of the "Ayes" and the "Noes" and shall declare the results accordingly. - (3) On a question proposed for a decision in the Senate, the Speaker has no vote. - (4) In determining the number of Senators for the purpose of voting, the Speaker shall not be counted.
+- (1) Except on a matter affecting counties, any question proposed for decision in the Senate shall be decided by a majority of the Senators present and voting. - (2) In ascertaining the results on a question under paragraph (1), the Speaker shall, in the first instance, collect the voices of the "Ayes" and the "Noes" and shall declare the results accordingly. - (3) On a question proposed for a decision in the Senate, the Speaker has no vote.

+(4) In determining the number of Senators for the purpose of voting, the Speaker shall not be counted.

-75. Electronic voting
+81. Electronic voting

-- (1) Unless the Speaker, for the convenience of the Senate otherwise directs, voting on any division in the Senate shall be by electronic voting. - (2) When the Speaker directs that an electronic vote be taken, the Division Bell shall be rung for five minutes and the Senate shall proceed to a vote at the expiry of the five minutes, or such further time as the Speaker may, for the convenience of the Senate, direct. - (3) During electronic voting, Senators shall cast their votes by pressing the "Yes", "No" or "Abstain" button. - (4) At the expiry of five minutes or as soon as the result of the voting appears on the indicator board, the

-Speaker or the Chairperson, as the case may be, shall announce the results of the division forthwith.

-- (5) A Senator who is not able to cast his or her vote due to any reason considered sufficient by the Speaker, may, before the result of the division is announced and after obtaining the permission of the Speaker, have his or her vote recorded verbally by stating whether he or she is in favour of or against the Question. - (6) Where the Presiding Officer has an original vote, the presiding officer shall cast his or her vote from the Chair. - (7) Any Senator present in the Senate but who shall not have voted at the expiry of five minutes or after the announcing of the results, whichever is earlier, shall forfeit the right to vote.
+- (1) Unless the Speaker, for the convenience of the Senate otherwise directs, voting on any division in the Senate shall be by electronic voting. - (2) When the Speaker directs that an electronic vote be taken, the Division Bell shall be rung for five minutes and the Senate shall proceed to a vote at the expiry of the five minutes, or such further time as the Speaker may, for the convenience of the Senate, direct. - (3) During electronic voting, Senators shall cast their votes by pressing the "Yes", "No" or "Abstain" button. - (4) At the expiry of five minutes or as soon as the result of the voting appears on the indicator board, the Speaker or the Chairperson, as the case may be, shall announce the results of the division forthwith. - (5) A Senator who is not able to cast his or her vote due to any reason considered sufficient by the Speaker, may, before the result of the division is announced and after obtaining the permission of the Speaker, have his or her vote recorded verbally by stating whether he or she is in favour of or against the Question. - (6) Where the Presiding Officer has an original vote, the presiding officer shall cast his or her vote from the Chair.